Choosing and Maintaining the Right Diesel Water Pump

-A decrease in head leads to an increase in flow and vice versa, and buyers must trade off the rate of flow depending on the amount of head they need.
+A decrease in head leads to an increase in flow and vice versa, and buyers must trade off the rate of flow depending on the amount of heat they need.
 Some of the factors determining the performance of water pumps are elevation and length of hose used.

 The head or pressure of a pump and its flow are known as the duty or duty point.
 The efficiency of a pump will vary based on possible duties.
 If the pressure changes when performing the same duty, however, it means something is wrong.

-Another important term is the lift, which refers to the vertical distance between the water line and centerline of the impeller, the rotating disc with vanes that push water forward using centrifugal force.
+Another important term is the lift, which refers to the vertical distance between the waterline and centerline of the impeller, the rotating disc with vanes that push water forward using centrifugal force.

 Maintaining Diesel Water Pumps

 The maintenance of diesel engines hinges on two systems: lubrication and cooling systems.

 The combustion of diesel produces large amounts of carbon that get into the lube oil.
 When the carbon accumulates in the oil, it lowers its lubricating ability significantly.
 Carbon also affects the oil’s cooling ability by hindering the transfer of heat.
 Sulfuric acid builds up in the lube oil with time, leading to the damage of bearings.